krasoffski/pytasks/tasks/descriptors_and_orm.md

 ## Subtask 2

-Create non-data descriptor like `DocAPI` which can provide class-level and instance-level documentation about methods and attributes.
+Create non-data descriptor like `DocAPI` which can provide class-level and instance-level documentation about user methods and attributes.

 Example: